ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 animals = dogs  # Type checker error!
 Incompatible types
 ```

-Here a newcomer might think "a list of Dogs is a list of Animals", but that's not allowed because of invariance.
+Here a newcomer might think "a list of Dogs is a list of Animals," but that's not allowed because of invariance.
 The pitfall is not realizing that mutation of the list could break type assumptions.
 If you find yourself needing to treat a `list[SubType]` as a `list[BaseType]`, reconsider your design or use abstract interfaces (`Sequence[BaseType]` which is covariant for reading, or `Collection[BaseType]`).
 Alternatively, copy the list to a new covariant container if needed for output only.